Snap (software): Reception

 Snap has received mixed reaction from the developer community.
 On Snap's promotional site, Heroku praised Snap's auto-update as it fits their fast release schedule well.
 Microsoft mentions its ease of use and Snap being YAML-based, as well as it being distribution-agnostic.
 JetBrains says the Snap Store gives their tools more exposure.

 Others have objected to the closed-source nature of the Snap Store.
-Clement Lefebvre (Linux Mint founder and project leader) has written that Snap is biased and has a conflict of interest.
+Clément Lefèbvre (Linux Mint founder and project leader) has written that Snap is biased and has a conflict of interest.
 The reasons he cited include it being governed by Canonical and locked to their store, and also that Snap works better on Ubuntu than on other distributions.
 He later announced that the installing of Snap would be blocked by APT in Linux Mint, although a way to disable this restriction would be documented.

 On recent versions of Ubuntu, Canonical has migrated certain packages exclusively to Snap, such as Chromium and Firefox web browsers.
 The replacement of Firefox led to mixed reception from users due to performance issues with the Snap version, especially on startup.